 McD tracks new vehicles registrations across the World (over 80 countries), reporting data on calendar year.
 When you wish to compare data reported by us to those declared by the manufacturers, consider they usually report their “sales” (vehicles invoiced), which are usually different from “registrations”, accordingly with their fiscal year split.

 Global Registrations Data in 2023

-Hero Motor is the largest Indian motorcycles manufacturers and the second largest in the World.
+In 2023, Hero Motor confirmed the rule of largest Indian motorcycles manufacturers and the second largest in the World.

 In the recent years, Hero gained terrain in the global 2-wheeler scene, thanks to the leadership in the second largest market, India, hitting the all-time record in 2018, a year particularly lucky for the Indian companies due to domestic market boom sustained by one-shot government incentives, with 7.8 million sales.

 When in 2019 Indian market fell down, Hero followed the trend and the arrival of Covid 19 in the following year, further reduced the global volume, declined at the lowest-in-decade 4.9 million in 2021.